kzmeyao/sando/src/places/japan/takachiho.md

     caption: This place must get a lot of rainfall.
 Check out those green walls.
   - file: '9'
     alt: A group of tourists holding umbrellas
-    caption: Speaking of rain...
+    caption: Speaking of rain... this tourist group came prepared.
   - file: '10'
     alt: Fern-covered stone wall
-    caption:
+    caption: Moss and fern covered the stone walls.
   - file: '11'
     alt: Columnar jointing
-    caption: You can really see the columnar jointing here in the wall.
+    caption: Where the vegetation did not take over, the columnar basalt wall was really pronounced.
+Kind of reminded me of the ventral pleats on the underside of a whale's mouth.
   - file: '12'
     alt: River flowing with eroded rocks on both sides.
     caption: Oddly-shaped rocks.